Essential oils for swollen lymph nodes:

 Furthermore, it is used in aromatherapy as a treatment for earaches and hypertension.

-Benefits of bay laurel oil also include relief of the symptoms stemming from colds, flu, amenorrhea, tonsillitis, swollen lymph nodes, and lack of appetite.
+The benefits of bay laurel oil also include relief of the symptoms stemming from colds, flu, amenorrhea, tonsillitis, swollen lymph nodes, and lack of appetite.

 4) Fennel